Arrays and Lists in SQL Server

 UNPACK

-Obviously, UNPACK should be faster than JOIN, which it also is, except for the tragical XMLELEM.
-But as with COUNT, there are some differences between the methods.
+Obviously, UNPACK should be faster than JOIN, which it also is, with a few exceptions.
+One is XMLELEM in the tests from 2009.
+The other is the CLR methods in the tests from 2010, more about that later.
+As with COUNT, there are some differences between the methods.
 UNPACK as such is rarely of much interest, but there are a few observations that can help us to understand how the joins work.

 To get a frame of reference, we can start with looking at the methods based on multi-statement functions.
 As with COUNT and EXISTS, they have very similar numbers, as all that affects is the cost for the JOIN operation.